Turbootzz/Vaultwarden-API/README.md

 This means you can name your Vaultwarden items naturally (e.g., "Database URL") and fetch them with any casing.

+**Colliding names**: By default, the first match will be selected and returned.
+To help distinguish between matches with the same name, you can split them up into different organisations, collections, or folders to your liking.
+You can then use either the ID or the name of these groupings as a filter for the request.
+Examples:
+- `GET /secret/DATABASE_URL?organization_name=Organization1`
+- `GET /secret/DATABASE_URL?organization_id=<organization_uuid>`
+- `GET /secret/DATABASE_URL?collection_name=Project1`
+- `GET /secret/DATABASE_URL?collection_id=<collection_uuid>`
+- `GET /secret/DATABASE_URL?folder_name=Deployments`
+- `GET /secret/DATABASE_URL?folder_id=<folder_uuid>`

+You can combine the filters for even more fine-grained filtering, as such:
+- `GET /secret/DATABASE_URL?organization_name=Organization1&collection_name=Project1`
+However, for each dimension (organization | collection | folder) you can only filter on one value.
+Additionally, specifying the name and the ID are mutually exclusive; you cannot specify both at the same time.

 ## Troubleshooting

 | Error | Cause | Fix |